PowerDNS/pdns/docs/views.rst

 Let's differentiate these views now::

-  pdnsutil views add-zone internal example.com..internal pdnsutil views add-zone internal example2.com..secret
+  pdnsutil view add-zone internal example.com..internal pdnsutil view add-zone internal example2.com..secret

-  pdnsutil views add-zone trusted example.com..trusted
+  pdnsutil view add-zone trusted example.com..trusted

-Note that the `views add-zone` command does not create any zone!
+Note that the `view add-zone` command does not create any zone!
 You will need to create these zones, like you would do for any other "regular" zone::

   pdnsutil zone create example.com..internal